QLIC-meets/QLIC-meets.github.io/season4/README.md

 #### QLIC-lectures

-*Motivation:* Facilitate proper learning of a certain topic instead of only having a superficial understanding.

 *Format:* 4 lectures.
 2 hours each.
 Once a week.
 Two lectures, one week off, remaining two lectures.

 *Typical Schedule*: Thursday, before lunch (11:00 AM—1:00 PM).